zabereznikova/docs.de-de/docs/standard/base-types/backreference-constructs-in-regular-expressions.md

 ---
-title: Rückverweiskonstrukte in regulären Ausdrücken ms.date: 03/30/2017 ms.technology: dotnet-standard
+title: Rückverweiskonstrukte in regulären .NET-Ausdrücken
+desription: Learn how to identify repeated text elements by using backreference constructs in a regular expression. ms.date: 03/30/2017 ms.technology: dotnet-standard
 dev_langs: